Reliability and Robustness analysis of Machine Learning based Phishing URL Detectors: Introduction

-Recent studies \cite{szegedy2013intriguing,PapernotMGJCS2016BlackboxAttacks,BIGGIO2018Wildpatterns,Fass2019HideNoSeek} have unveiled that ML solutions, yield unreliable results at test time when subjected to adversarial examples.
-Adversarial examples are artificially synthesized input examples on which ML models tend to misclassify the output classes, e.g., classify malicious samples as benign.
-Cybercriminals can bypass ML models by subjecting them to adversarial examples to carry out evasion attacks.
-ML models yield unreliable results under evasion attacks, which can hinder their practical capabilities.
-Therefore, it is necessary to study an efficient and practical evasion techniques against ML systems to unveil their security vulnerabilities.
+\inserted{ Nevertheless, ML-based solutions are more effective than list-based phishing defence strategies but recent studies \cite{szegedy2013intriguing, PapernotMGJCS2016BlackboxAttacks,biggio2018wild, Fass2019HideNoSeek} have unveiled that ML solutions, yield unreliable results at test time when subjected to adversarial examples.
+Adversarial examples are artificially synthesised input examples on which ML models tend to misclassify the output classes, e.g., classify malicious samples as benign.
+Cybercriminals can bypass ML models by subjecting them to adversarial examples which can hinder their practical capabilities.
+For instance, in 2019 the first vulnerability against ML-based commercial email protection system named Proofpoint\footnote{ \url{https://www.proofpoint.com/us/security/security-advisories/pfpt-sn-2020-0001}} was reported in National Vulnerability database\footnote{ \url{https://nvd.nist.gov/vuln/detail/CVE-2019-20634}}.
+Attackers exploited a vulnerability by copying the underlying ML model and then launching an attack by crafting emails that allowed the malicious (phishing) email to bypass the Proofpoint system.
+Such an attack can increase the chances of unwitting users being victims of phishing attacks\cite{Chiew2018}.
+Therefore, it is necessary to study efficient and practical evasion techniques against ML systems to unveil their security vulnerabilities.}

-In general, several attack approaches have been designed for image \cite{BIGGIO2018Wildpatterns}, malware \cite{maiorca2019towards, Chen2017AMLinMalware} and text classifications \cite{Wenqi2019ADVattackinText}.
-These approaches cannot be directly applied against MLPU systems because URLs follow well defined structural constraints formulated by RFC 3986 standard \cite{RFC3986U96:online}.
-There are a few efforts \cite{DeepPhis17,AlEroud2020GAN} recently proposed to evade MLPU systems.
-However, prior works have the following limitations: (i) they lack comprehensive evaluation (only test one MLPU system); (ii) they are computationally expensive (as they require training a deep Neural Network (DNN) to generate adversarial URLs; and (iii) they consider the feedback from the test MLPU system to select the seed URLs (URLs used to generate new adversarial URLs).
-In this paper, we seek answers to the Research Questions (RQs) outlined in Table~\ref{tab1}.